biruk2080/-AI-Security-Guardrail-/README.md

 ## 🚀 Overview

-This project screens incoming user input through three independent detection layers — regex, vector similarity, and an LLM classifier — before deciding whether to allow or block a request.
-Detection results can optionally be forwarded to Splunk for monitoring.
+This project screens incoming user input through three independent detection layers regex, vector semantic search with RAG, and an LLM classifier before deciding whether to allow or block a request.
+The regex identify the fraud phrase from the prompt and block earlier before even pass to the second layer.
+The second layer run semantic search prompt against the business specific prompt injection/ jailbreak attempt vectore database and detect based on similarity score.
+The 3rd layer is LLM classifyer which use LLM model as identifyer and classify prompt as Jailbreak or prompt injection.
+Each layer runs in order and short-circuits as soon as one flags the input as unsafe.
+If any layer flags the input, returns a block message instead of proceeding to normal processing.
+Fianlly, all proces send to Splunk in each step for monitoring.

 ## ✨ Features

 - 🛡️ **Three-layer security guardrail** — regex, vector similarity, and LLM-based injection detection running in sequence on every input
-- 📚 **Dedicated jailbreak vector store** — a Chroma store built from a known injection/jailbreak dataset powers the similarity check
+- 📚 **Vector store** — a Chroma store built from a known injection/jailbreak dataset powers the similarity check
-- 📊 **Splunk logging (optional)** — a ready-to-enable hook forwards blocked-request events with layer, score, and matched document
+- 📊 **Splunk logging** — a ready-to-enable hook forwards blocked-request events with layer, score, and matched document
 - 🖥️ **Gradio UI** — minimal chat-style text interface with optional public shareable link

 ## Architecture